KNOXVILLE, Tenn. — In the early decades of the event, East Tennessee was home to horse racing and the unmatched underdog story of Cal Johnson.

 Cal Johnson died in 1925 at the age of 80.
 His death was covered in newspapers ranging from the Atlanta Constitution to the Boston Globe.

-Many articles and websites in the last 25 years refer to Cal Johnson as the state's first black millionaire.
+Many articles and websites in the last 25 years refer to Cal Johnson as the state's first Black millionaire.
 However, newspaper coverage of his death and the subsequent court battles over inheritance valued his estate at $500,000.
-While Johnson may not have actually been a "millionaire," the man was immensely wealthy for the time and amassed wealth that would exceeds $7 million in 2019 when adjusted for inflation.
+While Johnson may not have actually been a "millionaire," the man was immensely wealthy for the time and amassed wealth that would exceed $7 million in 2019 when adjusted for inflation.

 "To try to put a dollar figure on it is very difficult.
-What we can say with certainty is he was one of the richest black men in the state of Tennessee and the South.
+What we can say with certainty is he was one of the richest Black men in the state of Tennessee and the South.
 And he made this money from scratch after being born into slavery," said Booker.